trentlarson/Schedule-Forecast/README.txt

 other required jars (embedded inside it in the META-INF/lib directory) into the WEB-INF/lib as well.

-Places to clean up:
-- allow hibernate, which may have been the thing that locked the JIRA startup
-- ... and then you can allow it in the gantt.jsp
-- split wicket from war project(?)

 ________________________________________________________________________________
-2010/04/09

 If you run this and point to a Jira DB, you'll get some reports showing project completion based on the due dates and priorities of the issues.